 Scrap Metal Contamination and Purity

-Non-metallic materials, chemicals, paint, oil, dirt, and other impurities often find their way into the recycling stream.
+Non-metallic materials, chemicals, paint, oil, dirt, and other impurities often find their way into the metal recycling stream.
 These contaminants can significantly impact the quality and value of recycled metals.

 To counter this, meticulous cleaning and thorough sorting processes are imperative to ensure the purity of the materials.